5.2: Oxygen-Binding Proteins and Allosterism

 The R form is more open.
 This is a wonderful example to envision the global conversion of all subunits from a "T" to an "R" state, clearly necessary in this case to preserve the exquisite symmetry!

-Type I: Increasing the amount of a substrate can induce conformational changes in a multisubunit protein to a form that has apparently higher (or potentially lower as well) affinity for the substrate in the remaining unoccupied substrate binding sites.
+Homotropic or Type I: Increasing the amount of a substrate can induce conformational changes in a multisubunit protein to a form that has apparently higher (or potentially lower as well) affinity for the substrate in the remaining unoccupied substrate binding sites.
 In this case, the substrate is binding to the orthosteric site.
 These sites are where substrates bind but also competitive inhibitors (if the protein is an enzyme), and agonists or competitive antagonists of receptors.
 We will explore enzymes and receptors later in this book.
-In Type I allosterism, binding or kinetic curves would show sigmoidal fractional saturation (or kinetic curves) with increasing concentrations of substrate.
+In Homotropic or Type I allosterism, binding or kinetic curves would show sigmoidal fractional saturation (or kinetic curves) with increasing concentrations of substrate.

-Type II: Increasing amounts of a chemical species (an inhibitor or activator) can bind to an allosteric site, which affects the binding of the substrate to the orthosteric site.
+Heterotropic or Type II: Increasing amounts of a chemical species (an inhibitor or activator) can bind to an allosteric site, which affects the binding of the substrate to the orthosteric site.
 The regulators shift and change the shape of the Y or rate curves vs substrate.
 In experiments to show this kind of allosterism, you wouldn't change the substrate and allosteric effector concentrations simultaneously since the resulting data and graphs would be hard to interpret.
 You could change the ligand or substrate that binds to the orthosteric site over a large range of concentrations (hopefully over a 1000 - 10,000 fold change, or 4 log units) in several different experiments, with each experiment having a different fixed concentration of the allosteric effector.
 Alternatively, you could conduct the experiment over a large concentration range of a given allosteric effector (again a 1000-10,000 fold change if possible) in several different fixed concentrations of ligand or substrate in a series of experiments.

 Rate vs ligand curves for allosteric proteins that catalyze chemical reactions